Grants and other support

 5) Help with water bills

-Yorkshire Water offers a number of schemes that can help with water bills:
+Yorkshire Water put water costs up by 29% on 1st April 2025.
+They do however offer a number of schemes that can help low income households with bills:

 Community Trust and Resolve schemes.
 These will help customers who are in arrears with their water bills.